awslabs/aws-encryption-sdk-specification/changes/2020-07-15_specify-behavior-for-raw-aes-keyring-for-invalid-EC/change.md

 ## Summary

-The raw-aes-keyring must serialize the encryption context for use as AAD.
+The Raw AES Keyring must serialize the encryption context for use as AAD.
 The specification did not describe how the keyring should behave when given an unserializable encryption context.

-With this change, the raw-aes-keyring MUST attempt to serialize the encryption context, prior to attempting encryption/decryption.
+With this change, the Raw AES Keyring MUST attempt to serialize the encryption context, prior to attempting encryption/decryption.
-If the raw-aes-keyring cannot serialize the encryption context, it MUST fail.
+If the Raw AES Keyring cannot serialize the encryption context, it MUST fail.

 ## Out of Scope

-- All keyrings aside from the raw-aes-keyring
+- All keyrings aside from the Raw AES Keyring
 - The encryption context serialization format

 ## Motivation

-The C and Javascript implementations of the raw-aes-keyring check for serializability at different points in OnDecrypt.
+The C and Javascript implementations of the Raw AES Keyring check for serializability at different points in OnDecrypt.
-This has potential to lead to different behavior under specific circumstances.
+This has the potential to lead to different behaviors under specific circumstances.

 ## Drawbacks

-Since we attempt to serialize the encryption context before attempting any decryption, the raw-aes-keyring may attempt to serialize an encryption context in cases where no EDK matches the keyring.
+Since we attempt to serialize the encryption context before attempting any decryption, the Raw AES Keyring may attempt to serialize an encryption context in cases where no EDK matches the keyring.
 This scenario results in slower operation when compared to the current Javascript implementation, which only checks serializability when attempting to decrypt an EDK.